fahim-ling/Sylheti-Bangla-English-Russian-German-Parallel-Corpus-for-NLP/README.md

 - Develop basic NLP utilities (tokenizers, morphological analyzers) tailored for Sylheti.

 ## 🧑‍💻 About the Author
-I am an undergraduate Linguistics student at **Kursk State University, Russia**, and a **native Sylheti speaker**.
+I am an undergraduate Linguistics student at Kursk State University, Russia, and a native Sylheti speaker.
 As an aspiring Computational Linguist, I am independently building this dataset to preserve, revitalize, and digitize the Sylheti language using modern computational methods.

-## 📜 License
+## 📄 License
-This project and the dataset are licensed under the **Creative Commons Attribution 4.0 International License (CC-BY-4.0)**.
+This project and the dataset are licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
 You are free to share and adapt the material for any purpose, even commercially, as long as you give appropriate credit.

-## 📝 Citation
+## 🔗 Citation
 If you use this dataset or corpus in your research, software, or project, please cite it using the following format:

 ### APA Format